rishee10/Telegram-.onion-Link-Extractor/README.md

 `python links.py`

-When you run first time it can asked your phone number
+When you run it for the first time, it could ask for your phone number.

 ### Sample Output Screen-shot